yaoyi92/autoplex/docs/user/flows/flows.md

 from autoplex.auto.phonons.flows import CompleteDFTvsMLBenchmarkWorkflow
 ```
 We will use [jobflow](https://github.com/materialsproject/jobflow) to control the execution of our jobs in form of flows and jobs.
-Using the `MPRester` is a convenient way to draw structures from the Materials Project database using their MP-ID.
 The only module we need to import from `autoplex` is the `CompleteDFTvsMLBenchmarkWorkflow`.